Donate: Volunteer Vacations

 Hop aboard one of our Oceanic Society research expeditions!

-We may also observe olive ridley sea turtles, golden cow nosed and spotted eagle rays, red-billed tropic birds, blue and brown footed boobies, roseate spoonbills, brown and white pelicans, frigate birds, and countless other species.
-In addition to learning humpback whale fluke identification and hydro-acoustic recording techniques, you will assist with recording other key ecosystem data.
-You will come away with a wealth of knowledge about humpback whale behavior and biology and the unique experience of being a part of a truly pioneering project.
+As a participant on this expedition you will have the chance to help scientists better understand the important humpback whale population that inhabits the area during the winter months.
+For 3-4 days, visitors will work alongside American and Mexican scientists and local fishermen to spot, identify, and make scientific observations of humpback whales and any of four species of dolphins found in the area.
+We also frequently observe olive ridley sea turtles, manta rays, golden cow nosed and spotted eagle rays, red-billed tropic birds, frigate birds, and countless other noteworthy marine species.
+In addition to learning humpback whale fluke identification, the use of drones in field research, and hydro-acoustic recording techniques, you will also assist with recording other key ecosystem data.
+Our citizen scientists come away with a wealth of knowledge about humpback whale behavior and biology and the unique experience of being a part of a truly pioneering project.

 Space is extremely limited and these expeditions fill up!